There are many reasons why Filipinos may be reluctant to ask for a raise.

 The best way to handle giving raises is to let them know ahead of time:

-- how much you will be able and willing to pay.
+- how much you’re able and willing to pay.

-Don’t wait for an OFS to ask you for a raise (this almost never happens) or to wonder when the next one is coming.
-Make salary increases a regular part of their job and your business.
+Don’t wait for an OFS to ask for a raise (this almost never happens) or to wonder when the next one is coming.
+Make salary increases a regular part of your business.

-Sometimes you find that one-of-a-kind worker who just has something special.
-This person has abilities you don’t see in other people.
+Sometimes, you find that one-of-a-kind worker who just has something special—abilities you don’t often see in others.
 If you have an OFS like this, you want to do all you can to hold on to them.

 Reward an OFS with rock-star skills accordingly.
 A person like this stands out above the rest, so they deserve to be compensated fairly.

-I’ve also had OFSs ask me for pay advances.
+I’ve also had OFSs ask for pay advances.
 One worker used to do this every month because he couldn’t catch up on his bills.
-I agreed to advance his pay and did eventually raise his salary to save him the embarrassment of asking me for his pay ahead of time each month.
+I agreed to advance his pay and eventually raised his salary to save him the embarrassment of asking for an advance each month.
 But this situation is unusual.

 Asking for a pay raise is a normal part of business.
 But for your OFS, this can be a touchy subject.
-It can cause problems if you don’t address this issue head on.
-Avoid all the awkwardness that can come with this by having a plan and sticking to it.
+It can cause problems if you don’t address the issue head-on.
+Avoid the awkwardness by having a plan and sticking to it.

 About John Jonas